psc-g/psc-g.github.io/_posts/2020-02-24-interviewing-at-google.markdown

    *  Complexity analysis on a naive solution is probably much easier than on a more complex solution.
    *  If you can code up the naive solution very quickly, that's great!
 Once it's down you can move to a more complex solution, but at least you have a solution that works as a baseline.
    *  It will be _much_ easier for the interviewer to understand a naive solution than a complex one.
 And you want the interviewer to understand your solution: you don't get points for tricking/confusing the interviewer!
+   *  Walking through a naive solution is a "manual profiler" of your code, helping you identify redundant work and opportunities for optimization (thanks, Pascal, for this point!).
    But once again, make sure you tell the interviewer that you're starting with a naive solution.
 *  **It's ok to make simplifying assumptions.** If it helps you think through the problem more clearly, it's totally fine to make simplifying assumptions (e.g. "Can I assume to list is already sorted?"), for reasons similar to the point on naive solutions.
 This is in fact a great signal, as it shows that you can decompose a problem into parts, and that you can identify those parts that cause more problems.
 Once you solve the problem with the simplifying assumptions, you can work towards a solution that doesn't require the assumptions; but at least you already got a working solution on the board!
 *  **Use test cases.** Come up with a few test cases that you can test on your code.
 Try to anticipate edge cases (e.g. empty lists, out-of-bounds indices, special characters when you're expecting only letters, etc.).
 Writing down a few test cases will help you make sure your code is correct, and it will also help convince the interviewer of this!
 Additionally, having a set of concrete examples on the board is really useful when trying to sort out misunderstandings with the interviewer.
 The interviewer may even add a few extra test cases to highlight some other edge cases you may have missed.